-My Art: Learned oil painting techniques from Karl Zipser, and human figure drawing from Minerva Durham, NYC.
+My Art: I learned oil painting techniques from Karl Zipser, and human figure drawing from Minerva Durham, NYC.
 Exhibited paintings in Michigan at the Grand Rapid’s artprize.com and in juried exhibitions at the Dennos Museum and Oliver Art Center.
 Exhibited charcoal/pastel drawings of the human figure in NYC at the springstudiosoho.
-Member of artandperception.com.
+Member of the now inactive blog artandperception.com.

 Art Publications: The Art of the Sleeping Bear Dunes, page 44.
 (Leelanau Press, 2013); The Artists’ Round Table, pages 108 – 115.
 (Mitchell Graphics, 2016)